MyrzabekovSaken/run_app_react/README.md

 This is frontend side of running school project

 ## Setup
-To run this project, install dependencies using poetry:
+To run this project, install dependencies using yarn:

 ```
 yarn install